This totally needs to be stickied. pally Druid and Prot warrior all have stickies for their posts, where is the DK tank love? =D

 Death Pact is more powerful, but conversion coupled with Vampiric Blood can be very useful in dealing with a mechanic where a healer may not be able to heal you or when a mechanic is dealing sustained heavy damage.
 Siphon can be an option on magic heavy fights, provided you still can get a considerable amount of AP.
 If you picked Purgatory in T2 then it is highly recommended you also take Death Pact, as that greatly increases the value of purgatory.

-In terms of survivability it is best to have the control of Blood Tap, as you will be able to place regained Death Strikes where you need them most.
-Runic Empowerment will provide more runes but requires some focus to make it worth it.
-In order to be a DPS gain over RC, you have to allow some RE procs on B runes.
-They are theoretically equal with at least 19% of you RE procs hitting blood runes (that are then used for HS) and any more RE procs on B runes beyond that 19% would be dps gain, but you sacrifice control and predictability for your death strikes by taking this talent, so use this when dmg intake isn't an issue and you want to increase dps (or threat, in the case of 5 mans).
-Runic Corruption is similar to BT in terms of survivability benefits.
+In terms of control it is best to go with Blood Tap, as you will be able to place regained Death Strikes where you need them most.
+Runic Corruption is similar to BT in terms of survivability benefits, but instead of flexibility/control provides consistency.
 They both serve to lessen gaps between death strikes, but they do it in different ways.
-BT has some build up, but if more potent when used.
+BT has some build up, but is more potent when used.
 RC takes no build up, but doesn't give as much benefit.
 You are basically choosing control (BT) vs consistency (RC).
 Generally the control of BT will outweigh the consistency of RC but RC does do more dps, which makes it a very strong option for progression tanking.

 Remorseless winter is very handy in dealing with stunnable adds, but does not affect raid bosses.
-Gorefiend's grasp doesn't affect raid bosses either, but can still be handy since very few bosses are completely add-less, and you can use this on the other tank to help them gather adds since it doesn't taunt like Death Grip.
+Gorefiend's grasp doesn't affect raid bosses either, but can still be handy since very few bosses are completely add-less.
+Many high end strategies revolve around Gorefiends (t15 Heroic Lei Shen comes to mind).
 Desecrated ground is pretty much useless unless there is a Mind Control mechanic you can neutralize.

 Glyph of Vampiric Blood